Louis95/movielist/README.md

 I'm assuming that you already have docker installed and authenticated
 - Build the docker image
-Run `docker build -t flaskstarship .`
+Run `docker build -t movielist .`

 then
-Run `docker run -it -p 5000:5000 flaskstarship`
+Run `docker run -it -p 5000:5000 movielist`

 you will be able to access the application at `http://0.0.0.0:5000/`